stevencombs/retrocombs.github.io/_posts/2014-08-25-upgrade-from-iphone-4s-to-5s.md

 # Processor

-Everything seems faster.
+Everything is fast.
 I am not sure if this is due to the faster iPhone 5s A7 chip or the fact that said chip is 64-bit.
 I suspect a mixture of both.
-The speed difference between my iPhone 4s and the 5s is significant and noticeable. iOS 8 will integrate their new "metal" technology on top of the A7 processor to increase graphic performance.
+The speed difference between my iPhone 4s and the 5s is significant and noticeable. iOS 8 will integrate their new ["metal" technology](https://developer.apple.com/metal/) on top of the A7 processor in iOS 8 to increase graphic performance.
 I have to think this technology will be of use not only for games, but also other graphic intensive apps and the OS.

 [Return to TOC](#contents)

 # Multi-tasking

 Thanks to the new A7 chip mentioned above and an increase in system RAM to 1Gb, multitasking under iOS 7 finally works.
 On my older iPhone 4s, there were often hiccups in the multitasking, crashing apps that use the camera, and apps that could not return to their previous state without a long refresh.
+Multi-tasking once again works with the iPhone 5s.

 [Return to TOC](#contents)

 # Motion

 The iPhone 5s includes the new M7 motion chip.
 The purpose of the M7 is to offload the collection of motion data from the processor and conserve precious battery life.
-The M7 chip constantly collects movement data and does with hardly a sip of battery power.
+The M7 chip constantly collects movement data and does so with hardly a sip of battery power.
 Think of it as a [Fitbit](!g) built into your iPhone 5s.

 Add the free [Pedometer++](https://itunes.apple.com/us/app/walkmeter-gps-pedometer-walking/id330594424?mt=8&uo=4&at=10l9vL) app and you have a simple way to track all your steps during the day.
 Better yet, add the free [MyFitnessPal](https://itunes.apple.com/us/app/calorie-counter-diet-tracker/id341232718?mt=8&uo=4&at=10l9vL) app and track your activity and your eating habits.
-I often misplaced or forgot my Fitbit.
+I often misplace or forget my Fitbit.
 I never go anywhere without my iPhone, so this allows me to be more diligent tracking steps.

 [Return to TOC](#contents)

 # Connector

 Say what you will about the new Lightning connector, but ever since I began using the Lightning connection on my iPad Air, I've been a fan.
 I'm even more of a fan on the iPhone.
 The tiny connector is a no muse, no fuse affair.
 I have no negative comments about the switch from the 30-pin to the Lightning connector.
+If you need various size connectors, I’ve found the [AmazonBasics Lightning connector](http://www.amazon.com/gp/product/B009SYZ8OC/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009SYZ8OC&linkCode=as2&tag=bricinmypockb-20) to be of excellent construction and value.
+Grab several in various lengths from [4”](http://www.amazon.com/gp/product/B009SYZ8OC/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009SYZ8OC&linkCode=as2&tag=bricinmypockb-20) to [6’](http://www.amazon.com/gp/product/B009SYZ8OC/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009SYZ8OC&linkCode=as2&tag=bricinmypockb-20).

 [Return to TOC](#contents)